University of California, Santa Barbara

 Syllabus (pdf file)

 This course stresses practical layout and full/semi-custom design techniques leading to fabrication of VLSI integrated circuits.
 Given the short design time, a structured methodology will be used stressing design modeling and constraint based design.
-The projects will be completed by small groups (2-4 people) and must meet design goals including area, performance, validation, test and manufacturability to complete the course.
+The projects will be completed by small groups (2-3people) and must meet design goals including area, performance, validation, test and manufacturability to complete the course.
 These constraints ensure that the final design can be fabricated and that every measure has been taken to ensure a working design.

 Course Organization: Lectures M,W 10-12, periodic homework and lab assignments, and meet to answer design or class related questions.
 There will be 3 (announced) quizzes in addition to the project.
 Design planning must include a test plan and ensure that members of the team will be present in the fall to test the fabricated designs and that such testing will be practical.
 Design teams are strongly encouraged to include members with differing backgrounds to cover the design requirements.